-Although good health and a long life is a result of multiple genetic and environmental influences, getting a few basics right goes a long way in determining the health and wellbeing of an individual.
-The simple advice – eat moderately, choose healthy foods, exercise and avoid the things that adversely affect health, is all that you need to know and do to achieve the healthy and joyful life that you deserve.
+Although good health and long life are a result of multiple genetic and environmental influences, getting a few basics right goes a long way in determining the health and wellbeing of an individual.
+The simple advice – eat moderately, choose healthy foods, exercise, and avoid the things that adversely affect health, is all that you need to know and do to achieve the healthy and joyful life that you deserve.
 Here we elaborate on the various tenets of this basic mantra.

-Diet and nutrition: Diet and nutrition play a major role in health and disease, and influence the way we perform emotionally, physically and cognitively.
-Unhealthy diet and imbalanced nutrition can contribute to the risk of developing a variety of illnesses and health problems including weight loss or gain issues, high blood pressure, type II diabetes, cancers, tooth decay, etc.
+Diet and nutrition play a major role in health and disease and influence the way we perform emotionally, physically, and cognitively.
+An unhealthy diet and imbalanced nutrition can contribute to the risk of developing a variety of illnesses and health problems including weight loss or gain issues, high blood pressure, type II diabetes, cancers, tooth decay, etc.

 Steps to good diet and nutrition are easier than they are made out to be.
 Eat moderate portions, choose foods from different groups and avoid ones with high sugar and fat content.
 Learn about the different food groups here: eat your way to health.
 In addition to the above, keep yourself well hydrated and avoid sugary drinks and juices with added sugar.